The-Redux-And-Context-Portfolio/.github/profile/README.md

 The projects are also crafted with examples of frontend unit testing with React Testing Library.
 User interactions are enhanced with engaging sound effects, adding a layer of interactivity and fun to the learning experience.

 ## How to Install and Run Projects
-Sure, here's the installation and running instructions in a markdown bullet point list:
+Here's the installation and running instructions:

 1. Each of the projects is created with Create React App.
 2. Clone a repository of your choice: